35ajstern/simple_academic_website/pages/software.md

 title: Software
 description: Aaron Stern | Software
 ---
-### CLUES
+### clues

-Coalescent Likelihood Under Effects of Selection.
+Coalescent Likelihood Under Effects of Selection (clues).
 This is a software package (actively developed and documented) for estimating the likelihood of selection, the selection coefficient, and changes in allele frequency over time.
-The method broadly works by using the results of pre-existing methods for estimating/sampling local genealogies (e.g. <a href = "https://github.com/mjhubisz/argweaver">ARGweaver</a> -- or, soon to be implemented, <a href = "https://myersgroup.github.io/relate/">Relate</a>).
+The method broadly works by using the results of pre-existing methods for estimating/sampling local genealogies (e.g. -- or, soon to be implemented, <a href = "https://myersgroup.github.io/relate/">Relate</a>).
 These trees are then ran through our importance sampling algorithm.
+We use r Hidden Markov Model (HMM) to infer selection coefficients and allele frequency trajectories, including ancient samples/genotype likelihoods.

 CLUES is on <a href = "https://github.com/35ajstern/clues">Github</a>.

-### adna_hmm

-A Hidden Markov Model (HMM) to infer selection coefficients and allele frequency trajectories, including ancient samples/genotype likelihoods.
-The model also allows you to include coalescent trees estimated by <a href = "https://myersgroup.github.io/relate/">Relate</a> (Speidel, et al 2019).

-adna_hmm is available on <a href = "https://github.com/35ajstern/adna_hmm">Github</a>.
+#### clues-v0

+We also have an older version of this method <a href = "https://github.com/35ajstern/clues-v0">CLUES-v0</a> that uses the MCMC method <a href = "https://github.com/mjhubisz/argweaver">ARGweaver</a> to sample local genealogies.

 <!-- Note: this is how to write a comment in HTML.
 Everything in here won't show up on your webpage.-->